Ron Coote

-Ronald Joseph Coote (born 1944) is an Australian former rugby league player.
+Ronald Joseph Coote (born 1944) is an Australian former rugby league footballer.
 His club career was played with South Sydney and the Eastern Suburbs Roosters, with both of whom he won premierships, and he played 23 times for Australia.
 He is considered one of the nation's finest footballers of the 20th century, and was inducted as the 14th Immortal in 2024.
 The Ron Coote Cup, contested annually by South Sydney Rabbitohs and the Sydney Roosters is named in his honour - his entire club career having been played at these two clubs.

 Early life and playing style

 Born in Kingsford, New South Wales in 1944 Coote was a South Sydney junior and the son of 1930s Easts forward Jack Coote.
 He was a tall, rangy with an upright running style.
 He was famous for his outstanding cover defence and low, "round-the-legs" tackling technique.
 He was bestowed the name "Prince of Locks" acknowledging him as the second greatest Australian lock ever, behind the "King of Locks" Johnny Raper.